Gold open access refers to outputs made freely available, in perpetuity, via the publisher.

 Cambridge University Press will give Aston University corresponding authors a 20% discount on APCs from 1 Jan 2021

-Aston has funds from UKRI to pay APCs for articles arising from research directly funded by the UK Research Councils: AHRC, BBSRC, EPSRC, ESRC, MRC, NERC or STFC.
-Grants must be current, or no more than one year past the award end date.
+Aston has funds from UKRI to pay APCs for research and review (but not invited review) articles arising from research directly funded by the UK Research Councils: AHRC, BBSRC, EPSRC, ESRC, MRC, NERC or STFC.
+Grants that are current, or no more than one year past the award end date, are prioritised.
+We will not pay APCs from the RCUK block grant for RCUK grants awarded prior to 1 April 2013.

 To request gold open access via the RCUK block grant: